ctr-21/HTML-Webpage/README.md

 <h1>Exotic Animals HTML Webpage</h1>

 <h2>Description</h2>
-This is a webpage regarding three different exotic animals, based on a research assignment that I did in my <i>Programming for Cybersecurity</i> class.
+This is a simple webpage regarding three different exotic animals, based on a research assignment that I did in my <i>Programming for Cybersecurity</i> class.
 With the use of various programming languages, I was able to practice and play around with each language in a fun way.
 This project has given me the opportunity to strengthen my programming skills.
 <br />